-Ascent Fostering uses a therapeutic model to support foster carers, and this includes actively training fostering carers to understand the 'inner working model' of children and PACE (Playfulness, Acceptance, Curiosity and Empathy) parenting.
-When we use the term the rapeutic, we mean a 'specialised' service for foster families: it is a way of caring for children that supports them heal and the carer go alongside them on their journey.
+Ascent Fostering uses a therapeutic model to support foster carers, and this includes actively training foster carers to understand the 'inner working model' of children through an attitude of PACE (Playfulness, Acceptance, Curiosity and Empathy).

+When we use the term therapeutic, we mean a 'specialised' service for foster families: it is a way of caring for children that supports them in healing, and the carer goes alongside them on their journey.
 We achieve this by offering planned therapeutic help and support over some time.

-The focus of the work is to recognise and acknowledge the unmet needs of the child or young person and to understand and address the impact of traumatic early experience on children (for example; serious loss, neglect, abuse or extreme attachment difficulties).
-Such experiences are likely to have had severe consequences for the child's capacity to be parented or cared for, to make friends, trust, or be part of the group, to learn and be taught and just respond appropriately to everyday life experiences.
+The work focuses on recognising and acknowledging the unmet needs of the child or young person and understanding and addressing the impact of traumatic early experiences on children (for example, serious loss, neglect, abuse, or extreme attachment difficulties).
+Such experiences are likely to have had severe consequences on the child's capacity to be parented or cared for, make friends, trust, or be part of the group, learn and be taught, and respond appropriately to everyday life experiences.
 These difficulties are unlikely to improve without intensive and skilled therapeutic support on a 24-hour-a-day basis.

-At Ascent Fostering, we provide therapeutic support for the foster carers in several ways.
+At Ascent Fostering, we provide therapeutic support for foster carers in several ways.
 This is to help them understand the complexities and equip them with skills and techniques for working with children and young people who have experienced trauma.
 We also provide an extensive training programme which includes a four-day training course in therapeutic care and communication for children.
-This course is facilitated by our therapeutic consultant, Trudy Darien, who has an M.A. in Therapeutic Childcare and over 25 years of experience working in residential and therapeutic communities.
-Our training course has been accredited via the Association for Psychodynamic Practice and Counselling in Organisational Settings (APPCIOS).

 Additionally, we provide weekly therapeutic support for those young people who have attachment difficulties and have experienced trauma in their early years.

-While some young people may have access to CAMHS, we find that many are often reluctant to engage, for fear of being labelled or misunderstood.
+While some young people may have access to CAMHS, we find that many are often reluctant to engage for fear of being labelled or misunderstood.
 Our Therapeutic consultant will meet young people at their map of the world.
-By this, we mean that young people will decide how and where they would like to engage in the process.
+By this, we mean that young people will decide how and where they want to engage.